derf/travelynx/README.md

 on `travelynx.de`

-travelynx journey logging is based on checkin and checkout actions: You check into a train when boarding it, and check out again when leaving it.
-Real-time data is saved on both occasions, providing an accurate overview of both scheduled and actual journey times.
+travelynx journey logging is based on checkin and checkout actions: You check into a train when boarding it, select a destination, and are automatically checked out when you arrive.
+Real-time data is saved on both occasions and continuously updated while in transit, providing an accurate overview of both scheduled and actual journey times.

 ## Checking in

-You can check into a train up to 10 minutes before its scheduled departure and up to 3 hours after its actual departure (including delays).
-I recommend doing so when it arrives at the station or shortly after boarding.
+You can check into a train up to 30 minutes before its scheduled departure and up to two hours after its actual departure (including delays).

 First, you need to select the station you want to check in from.
 Navigate to `travelynx.de` or click/tap on the travelynx text in the navigation